 While in law school, Veronica volunteered at Tenants Together and served as a law clerk at the East Bay Community Law Center doing civil eviction defense proceedings.
 As a certified law student with the UC Hastings Civil Justice Clinic, Veronica represented one of her clients at his superior court trial.
-Veronica later joined the Legal Aid Society – Employment Law Center’s Wage Protection Program where she represented low-wage workers at various hearings and also counseled clients at the Wage Claim Clinic and Workers’ Rights Clinic.
+Veronica later joined the Legal Aid Society – Employment Law Center’s Wage Protection Program where she assisted low-wage workers through the Wage Claim Clinic and Workers’ Rights Clinic.
 Veronica has some immigration experience from her work as paralegal for Berry, Appleman & Leiden LLP and as a volunteer translator for the Lawyers’ Committee Pro Bono Asylum Program.

 Veronica obtained her J.D. from the University of California, Hastings College of the Law and earned her B.A. in Legal Studies and Political Science from the University of California, Berkeley.
 She is passionate about social justice, committed to empowering low-income, marginalized communities, and has a special interest in animal rights.